Zambian women's day off for periods stokes debate

 "I don't understand why others need it.
 It is abused.
 Whenever they have something they need to do, they would rather take the day off than taking leave.

 "My sense is that giving half the workforce 12 days (off) extra per year is unproductive.
-It can't be productive, especially if you are working in the corporate world," she said.
+It can't be productive, especially if you are working in the corporate world."

 Chiselwa Kawanda, 33, a government employee in Lusaka, agrees, saying the law was misguided.